Florin Cheran: Managerial career

-Cheran started his managerial career while still being an active player, serving as Constantin Teașcă’s assistant at Dinamo Victoria București from 1982 until 1984.
-In 1984 he was named the team's head coach, helping it gain promotion to Divizia A. Afterwards he became Constantin Cernăianu's assistant at Dinamo București but after Cernăianu left, Cheran was caretaker coach for one game, before becoming Mircea Lucescu's assistant.
+Cheran started his managerial career while still an active player, serving as Constantin Teașcă’s assistant at Dinamo Victoria București from 1982 until 1984.
+In 1984, he was named the team's head coach, helping it gain promotion to Divizia A. Afterwards, he became Constantin Cernăianu's assistant at Dinamo București but after Cernăianu left, Cheran was caretaker coach for one game, before becoming Mircea Lucescu's assistant.
 He remained with the club for 15 years, assisting every head coach during that period.
+During the 1995–96 season, Cheran was Dinamo's head coach for a few rounds, following the departure of Remus Vlad.
 In 2000 he worked as Ion Moldovan's assistant at Romania's under 21 national team and afterwards he was the assistant of László Bölöni and Gheorghe Hagi at Romania's senior side.
 In 2002 he was Ion Moldovan's assistant at Dinamo București, then he went to work for the Romanian Football Federation, being the head coach of various junior national team squads over the course of almost nine years.